python/cpython/Doc/library/socketserver.rst

 .. note::

-   The :mod:`SocketServer` module has been renamed to `socketserver` in Python 3.0.
+   The :mod:`SocketServer` module has been renamed to :mod:`socketserver` in Python 3.0.
 The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.

 The :mod:`SocketServer` module simplifies the task of writing network servers.